132nd-vWing/132nd-Virtual-Wing-Training-Mission-Tblisi/README.md

 ## Credits

-thanks to the creators of
+Thanks to the creators of
-- MIST
+* MIST
-- MOOSE
+* MOOSE
-- CTLD
+* CTLD
-- DAWS Weather
+* DAWS Weather

-thanks also to Hansolo for updating all Navpoints and implementing TACAN and SADL for tankers thanks to 476th for the range objects mod
+Thanks also to Hansolo for updating all Navpoints and implementing TACAN and SADL for tankers

+Thanks to 476th for the range objects mod